Kiteboarding: Leading edge inflatables

-In 2006, second generation flat LEI kites were developed which combine near total depower and easy, safe relaunch with higher performance, no performance penalties and reduced bar pressure.
+In 2006, second generation flat LEI kites were developed, combining near total depower and easy, safe relaunch with higher performance, no performance penalties, and reduced bar pressure.
 Called Hybrid or SLE kites (Supported Leading Edge), these kites are suitable for both beginners and experts.

 In 2008, Naish introduced another kite design, with their "Sigma Series" of kites.
 These kites are a SLE design and feature a unique "bird in flight" shape with the center of the kite swept back to put much of the sail area behind the tow point, which Naish claims has multiple benefits.

 In 2009, the performance revolution shows no sign of slowing.
 Bridled designs feel more like C kites, and five-line hybrids have better depower capability than ever before.
 There are more than thirty companies manufacturing Leading edge inflatable kites.
 The delta-kites are growing in popularity since 2008 with around 12 companies offering delta-kites since 2008/2009.

 Between 2009 and 2013 kite technology has continued to grow.
 Kites have become lighter, more durable, much easier to launch and safer.
 Manufacturers have continued to add new safety features.
 This has resulted in a growing number of new riders, both younger and older.
 In 2013, there are at least 20 "major" kite manufacturers, each with multiple models available.
 Many of the manufacturers are on their third or fourth generation of kites.